At the Conference

 Mara Kronenfeld

-Executive Director, United Nations Relief and Works Agency for Palestine Refugees USA (UNRWA USA)
+Executive Director of United Nations Relief and Works Agency for Palestine Refugees USA (UNRWA USA)

 Learn More Close